Homotopy Theory for Ordered Simplicial Complexes: Right Transferring the Model Structure from to

-\end{proof} \begin{corollary} The above pushout square in $\sSetBC$ is a homotopy pushout square in $\sSetB$, i.e. the natural map $P' \to P$ is a weak equivalence in $\sSetB$, where $P'$ is the pushout in $\sSetB$. \end{corollary} \begin{proof}
+\begin{corollary} The following pushout square in $\sSetBC$ is a homotopy pushout square in $\sSetB$ for $m \geq 2$, i.e. the natural map $P' \to P$ is a weak equivalence in $\sSetB$, where $P'$ is the pushout in $\sSetB$. \end{corollary} \begin{proof}

-By the above Lemma, $p$ is a weak equivalence, and $p'$ is a weak equivalence since it is the pushout of a generating trivial cofibration in $\sSetB$, so by the 2-of-3 property of weak equivalences, the natural map $P' \to P$ is a weak equivalence in $\sSetB$. \end{proof} \begin{lemma} Let $J'$ be the set of generating trivial cofibrations of $\sSetB$, $D\Sd^2J$.
+By Lemma \ref{mainlemma}, $p$ is a weak equivalence, and $p'$ is a weak equivalence since it is the pushout of a generating trivial cofibration in $\sSetB$, so by the 2-of-3 property of weak equivalences, the natural map $P' \to P$ is a weak equivalence in $\sSetB$. \end{proof} \begin{lemma} Let $J'$ be the set of generating trivial cofibrations of $\sSetB$, $D\Sd^2J$.
 Then $\Ex i\colon \sSetBC \rightarrow \sSetB$ takes $cell(L\Sd J')$ to weak equivalences. \end{lemma} \begin{proof}

 We have previously shown $D\Sd^2\Delta[n]$ and $D\Sd^2\Lambda^k[n]$ are objects of $\sSetBC$ (Theorem \ref{thmbc}).
 Furthermore, the subdivided horn includes fully into the subdivided $n$-simplex with those vertices; this is since any simplex in $\Sd^2\Delta[n]$ is either also a simplex in one of its subdivided faces, or contains a vertex in its interior.
 Then, let $j'\colon X \to Z$ be a generating trivial cofibration in $\sSetB$; then the map to the pushout $Y \to Z \sqcup_X Y$ (when taken in $\sSetB$) is a weak equivalence.